ucsb-cs9/w24/_lab/lab03.md

 # to: "Loolol".
 Then the 2nd "lol" is removed, which
 # reduces the string to: "Loo"
 ```
+The fact that we are removing the occurences of the `seq` _in the order they appear_, means that in this function, we are not going back to recheck that we introduced a new `seq` in the earlier part of the string by removing its occurrence later.
+Here, we are assuming that the following function call `remove_seq("ababcc", "abc")` will return `'abc'`, not an empty string. (_You can challenge yourself to see how your function needs to be modified to handle it recursively, but this is not part of this lab._)

 **Hints**:
 Think of what your base case could be, test it - what's the simplest case where you don't need to do any work?